 IMPORTANT: This script is NOT intended to be run as-is!
 Read it to learn what’s going on, triple check every single number, ensure you understand every single line, customize it for your machine and only then think twice before running anything below.
 Playing with partitions, with disk devices etc is dangerous.
 Ensure you have backups of everything that’s even remotely significant.

 I personally have a Time Machine backup of my important data under OS X, every important project is stored on online code hosting, and everything else under physically installed Ubuntu and Windows 8 is not important.
 What’s your situation?
+Can you afford to lose data?

 # ALWAYS check devices with: